MCMLXXXIV/PFO_Tools/README.md

 - [ ] undo the GetEntity dummy flag
 - [ ] rename skills to feats - maybe remove skill from the list of types - per Cheney post in EntityTypeHelper.cc

+BUGS
+====

+- [x] the planner bank deposit algo is bugged
+   - src/arch_test -p "Skill.Fighter Level 4" # see the multiple costs for "1 of Hit Points", etc.
+   - FIXED: I was erroneously ending the planner recursion when I hit an or gate - I needed only to skip the gate, not return from the function

 Nice to have:
 I want a proper logging framework - like maybe http://logging.apache.org/log4cxx/index.html - but for now I'll just write stuff to stdout.